guidotag/Image-Morphing/README.md

 Image-Morphing
 ==============

-Final project for the Computer Organization II course, University of Buenos Aires, Faculty of Exact and Natural Sciences.
+Final project for the Computer Organization II course, at the University of Buenos Aires, Faculty of Exact and Natural Sciences.

 ## Hardware prerequisites